sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **getChildAccountCreationStatus**
 > GetChildAccountCreationStatus getChildAccountCreationStatus(childAuthKey)

-Returns the status of reseller&#39;s child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+Get the status of a reseller&#39;s child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied

 ### Example
 ```javascript